MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 You should get an *Error 503 The service is unavailable* message, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
 This is the desired result.

-If you don't get an *Error 503 The service is unavailable* message, you may have a problem with your proxy configuration.
+If you don't get an *Error 503 The service is unavailable* message, you may have a problem with your connectivity configuration.
 Check your network and proxy settings.

 If you get a certificate error, ensure that you have the required trusted root certificates installed before continuing.
 For more information, see [Proxy authentication problem presents as a connection error](../troubleshooting-known-issues.md#proxy-authentication-problem-presents-as-a-connection-error).

 Certificate details should look similar to the following: **DigiCert Global Root G2** > **Microsoft Azure TLS Issuing CA 01** > ***.atp.azure.com**.

 ## Next step